gcmt/vessel.nvim/README.md

 - `mark` Mark letter
 - `lnum` Mark line number
 - `col` Mark column number
-- `line` Line content on which the mark is positioned
+- `line` Line on which the mark is positioned
 - `file` File the mark belongs to
 - `loaded` Whether the file is actually loaded in memory